aws-solutions-library-samples/guidance-for-deduplicating-syndicated-data-on-aws/README.md

-# Guidance for Mastering Syndicated Data on AWS
+# Guidance for Deduplicating Syndicated Data on AWS

 ## Table of Content